 Projects along Route 1, running from south to north, include GRN #13, 14, 15, 3, 1, 33, 2, 7, 6, 44, and 35.
 Land use along Route 1 within the central region can be best described in three segments.
 Segment 1 is the arterial roadway that runs along the west coast of the island, passing through the municipalities of Piti, Asan, and east Hagatna.
 Pavement strengthening projects are proposed along this segment (GRN #13, 14, and 15).
-Land uses to the north of these projects are primarily beaches and parkland.
-South of the project, land uses are primarily agricultural/non-urban residential.
+Land uses to the north of this segment are primarily beaches and parkland.
+South of this segment, land uses are primarily agricultural/non-urban residential.
 Commercial uses are concentrated in the Hagatna portion of the project area.
+GRN #35, situated in the same area, involves replacement of Atantano, Laguas, Sasa, and Fonte Bridges and replacement of Asan #1, Asan#2, and Agueda box culverts.
 GRN #15 is adjacent to the Governor's Complex, the Gregorio Perez Marina, and Paseo de Susana Park.
 GRN #3 and 1 involve intersection improvements and are located on Route 1 at the intersections of Routes 4 and 8, respectively.
 Land uses adjacent to these projects are commercial and recreation, including the Paseo de Susana Park and Padre Palomo Park.

-Segment 2 of Route 1 includes GRN #33, which involves pavement strengthening and intersection improvement, located on Route 1 from the intersection of Routes 8 and 16.
-This segment of the proposed improvement runs parallel to Agana Bay and then cuts inland through Tamuning north to the Dededo communities.
+Segment 2 of Route 1 improvement includes GRN #33, which involves pavement strengthening and intersection improvement, located on Route 1 between the intersection of Routes 8 and 3.
+This segment of the proposed improvement runs parallel to Agana Bay and then cuts inland through Tamuning community.
 Land uses in Hagatna are primarily commercial to the south and beach/parkland to the north.
-In Tamuning and Dededo, the primary land uses are commercial and industrial, with some adjacent urban residential.
+In Tamuning, the primary land uses are commercial and industrial, with some adjacent urban residential.
 Several schools, large office buildings, hotels, and other commercial uses are found along the project corridor.
 Harmon Industrial Park and the Tumon Tank Field are located near the northern end of GRN #33.

-Segment 3 of Route 1 includes pavement strengthening projects (GRN #6 and 7), an intersection improvement project (GRN #2, 6, and 7), and a MAP project (GRN #44).
-Land uses adjacent to this segment are primarily urban residential to the north, agricultural/non-urban residential, and DoD land (Andersen South) to the south.
+Segment 3 of Route 1 improvement includes pavement strengthening projects (GRN #6 and 7), an intersection improvement project (GRN #2, 6, and 7), and a MAP project (GRN #44).
+Land uses adjacent to this segment are primarily urban residential of Dededo Community to the north side of Route 1, agricultural/non-urban residential, and DoD land (Andersen South) to the south of Route 1.